 - data presented in tables 3.1, 3.3, 6.5 and 6.6

 - more than 1 in 10 students disclosed as disabled in 2015/16 (11.3%)

 - the attainment gap between white and black students qualifying with a First/2:1 degree was 25.3%

 - the majority of academics on fixed-term contracts were aged 40 and under (64.6%)

 - only 1 in 5 female academics earned over £50,000 (22.2% of female academics, compared to 35.6% of male academics)

 To help you access and analyse the data, all of the tables presented in these reports are available to download in Excel format.
 These also include further detail not included in the report: for example, data disaggregated by five-year age group, impairment type, ethnic group, and subject area.
 The links to the online tables are available via the PDFs of the reports.

-ECU’s research team have produced a set of infographics for both the staff and student report.
+Advance HE’s research team have produced a set of infographics for both the staff and student report.
 We encourage you to download the infographics and use them in your work in your institution.